 Ethanol is an excellent solvent for extracting cannabinoids.
-There are multiple methods of extraction using solvents, here we are going to focus solely on the “short soak” or “quick wash” method using Ethyl Alcohol (Ethanol).
-Another popular quick wash extraction, QWISO, uses Isopropyl Alcohol (IPA) instead of Ethanol.
+There are multiple methods of extraction using solvents, here we are going to focus solely on the “short soak” or “quick wash” (QWET) recipe method using Ethyl Alcohol (Ethanol).
+Another popular quick wash extraction, QWISO recipe, uses Isopropyl Alcohol (IPA) instead of Ethanol.

 In the traditional long soak process, alcohol (and water) stays in contact with the plant material for up to months at a time.
 As alcohol is a polar solvent, this technique also extracts water soluble materials like chlorophyll into your final product.

-Using a quick wash involves only brief contact with the solvent.
+Using a quick wash (QWET) involves only brief contact with the solvent.
 Cannabinoids are quickly separated from the plant material while leaving behind most of the water-soluble materials.
 This keeps the majority of the yuck out of your final product.
 The quick wash method will still extract some impurities, but they can be quickly and easily filtered off.

-A quick note on alcohol: The higher proof alcohol that is used, the lower amount of water-soluble materials will be pulled into your product.
+A quick note on alcohol: When doing a QWET, the higher proof alcohol that is used, the lower amount of water-soluble materials will be pulled into your product.
 Everclear, a 190-proof grain alcohol, is 95% alcohol and 5% water.
 Properly cured and stored cannabis will have between 10-15% water content as well.

 Amazon sells 100% Ethyl Alcohol (200 Proof Ethanol) if you truly want the best extraction, but be forewarned: using 200 proof alcohol can get a little pricey if you are evaporating it off without recovering.

-If you use the good stuff, I highly suggest investing in an alcohol reclamation device like The Source Turbo by ExtractCraft would allow you to reclaim and reuse the alcohol, dramatically reducing costs over time.
+If you use the good stuff and perform a QWET often, I highly suggest investing in an alcohol reclamation device like The Source Turbo by ExtractCraft would allow you to reclaim and reuse the alcohol, dramatically reducing costs over time.
 Alternatively, you could construct a simple vapor distiller with parts from your local chemistry supply store.